cjmay/EASL/README.md

          5,obama thinks there are 57 states,1,1,0.5,0.0833
          ...

-    It has additional columns: `alpha, beta, mu, sigma`.
+    It has additional columns: `alpha, beta, mode, var`.

     In this example, we place the file at `./experiments/political/political_0.csv`.